-Chepstow Poor Law Union was formed on 16th May, 1836.
-Its operation was overseen by an elected Board of Guardians, 35 in number, representing its 32 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):
+Chepstow Poor Law Union was formed on 16th May, 1836, with six of the Herefordhsire parishes only being added in September of that year.
+Its operation was overseen by an elected Board of Guardians, 43 in number, representing its 40 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one)

-County of Monmouth: Caerwent with the hamlet of Crick, Caldicott, Chapel Hill, Chepstow with the hamlet of Hardwick (3), Didinham (2), Dinham, Howick, Ifton, Ilton, Kilwrwg, Little Tintern, Llancant, Llangwm Icha, Llangwm Ucha, Llansoy, Llanvair Discoed, Llanvihangel Rogiatt, Llanvihangel Tor-y-My-Nidd, Martiern, Mounton, East Newchurch, West Newchurch, Penterry, Port Skewett, Rogiatt, St Arvans, St Pierre and Runstone, Shire Newton, Trelleck Grange, Undy, Wolves Newton,
+County of Monmouth: Caerwent with the hamlet of Crick, Caldicott, Chapel Hill, Chepstow with the hamlet of Hardwick (3), Dinham (2), Howick, Ifton, Ilton, Kilgwrrwg, Little Tintern, Llangwym Icha, Llangwym Ucha, Llansoy, Llanvair Discoed, Llanvihangel Rogiett, Llanvihangel Tor-y-Mynydd, Matherne, Mounton, East Newchurch, West Newchurch, Penterry, Portscuett or Portakewett, Rogiett, St Arvans, St Brides Netherwent, St Pierre and Runstone, Shire Newton, Trelleck Grange, Undy, Wolves Newton,

 The population falling within the Union at the 1831 census had been 11,433 with parishes ranging in size from Llangwm Icha (population 25) to Chepstow itself (3,534).
 The average annual poor-rate expenditure for the period 1833-35 had been £3,603 or 6s.4d. per head.

 The Board of Guardians met at the workhouse each Saturday at 11am.

 Chepstow Union workhouse was erected in 1837-8 at the north side of Mounton Road to the south-west of Chepstow.
 Its location and layout are shown on the 1901 map below: